About This Course

 Teaching, Learning and Assessment

-The teaching and learning strategy for the course will take a student-centred approach and build on the graduate skills developed during your first degree.
-Whilst there will be some taught lectures for each module, the main emphasis will be on working as a group to develop your knowledge, clinical decision-making skills and finding solutions to real life problems.
+The teaching and learning strategy for the course will take a student-centred approach, building on the graduate skills developed during your first degree.
+While there will be some taught lectures for each module, the main emphasis will be on group work to develop your knowledge, clinical decision-making skills, and problem-solving abilities in real-life scenarios.

 Entry Requirements

-To apply for the MSc Mental Health Nursing an applicant would normally have achieved a 2.2 honours degree in a health / life or social science related subject, within the last 5 years, and be able to demonstrate undertaken 700 hours of healthcare related experience which can be mapped to the NMC progression point one core competencies.
+Applicants will normally have achieved a minimum 2.2 honours degree in a health / life or social science related subject, within the last 5 years.
+Applicants must also be able to demonstrate undertaken 700 hours of healthcare related experience which can be mapped to the NMC progression point one core competencies.

-In addition to the attainment of a suitable degree, the NMC require that all applicants must demonstrate evidence of communication and numeracy, and these must be demonstrated normally via GCSE at C or above in English or Welsh 1st language and Mathematics.
+GCSE requirements: In addition to the attainment of a suitable degree, the NMC requires that all applicants must demonstrate evidence of communication and numeracy, and these must be demonstrated via GCSE grade C/4 or above in Mathematics and English or Welsh first-language or a recognised alternative.

 - Numeracy / medication calculation